Pearl Amster Youth Concerto Competition

 - Bassoonist Billy Short, who won in 2004, studied at the Rice University Shepherd School of Music and is now principal bassoonist with the Metropolitan Opera Orchestra.

-- Hornist John Turman, who won in 2008, is studying at the Rice University Shepherd School of Music.
+- Hornist John Turman, who won in 2008, studied at the Rice University Shepherd School of Music and is now with the Dallas Symphony.

 - Pianist Danielle Cordray, who won in 2009, earned a bachelor's in music at the University of North Texas and is now principal harpist with the Dallas Civic Wind Ensemble.

-This competition is named in honor of the long-time dedication of Pearl and Gustav Amster in furthering the growth and development of performance opportunities for budding musicians.
+This competition is named in honor of the long-time dedication of Pearl Amster and her husband Gustav in furthering the growth and development of performance opportunities for budding musicians.
 College scholarships are funded by an endowment by the Webber Family Foundation and administered by the Austin Community Foundation.